 Having said that, we are confident that scaling up of our Shraddha Center at Karjat would not give the same fillip to the cause as much as the setting up of another few independent Centers all over India would.
 Multiple stones thrown into a pond at different places may well result in intertwining ripples spreading into varied directions, but with the gestalt of the sum total of the ripples far surpassing the sum of the individual parts.
 It is a proven behavioral law.
-Someone other than Shraddha has to take up cudgels on behalf of the wandering homeless mentally ill, albeit in the rehabilitation-reintegration model of Shraddha, and not in the lets-hoard-them-into-infinity models adopted bv innumerable other NGOs all over India dealing with the cause.
-The question is not how many wandering mentally-ill are sheltered in how many NGOs, the question is how many wandering mentally-ill find their way back home, albeit in a much better psychiatric state, as implied in the Shraddha model.
+Someone other than Shraddha has to take up cudgels on behalf of the homeless mentally ill, albeit not in the 'let us hoard them into infinity' models adopted by innumerable other NGOs all over India, but in the rehabilitation-reintegration model of Shradda.

+The question is not how many wandering mentally-ill are sheltered in how many NGOs, the question is how many of these mentally-ill find their way back home, albeit in a much better psychiatric state, as implied in the Shraddha model.
 The question is how many families are saved from the psychological morbidity associated with the separation from a loved one interminably, and the physical loss of a possibly alive/ possibly dead relative lost to mental illness.
-The question is how many wandering mentally-ill are granted their constitutional right to not just stay sheltered, but to stay with their loved ones, within their families and within their communities.
-It is this at stake which has to be addressed.
+The question is not how many of these wandering mentally ill are staying sheltered, the million dollar question is how many of them are granted their constitutional right to stay with their loved ones, within their families and within their communities.
+It is this at stake, which has to be addressed.

-The survival or growth of our NGO Shraddha Rehabilitation Foundation is unimportant.
+The survival or growth of Shraddha is unimportant.

-The question is how many could / can / and do take to the cause the way Shraddha has done.
+The question is how many could / can / and do take to the cause, the way Shraddha has done.
 It is the seed within Shraddha which has to be the take-home point for all who are exposed to Shraddha and NOT Shraddha by itself in its physicality.

-Because ultimately it is not the mere factual existence of the wandering mentally ill roadside destitute which has to be empathized with, it is the pain and the agony within their existence which has to be empathized with and the emotions left behind within the relatives from whom they have been separated, which has to be empathized with.
+Because ultimately it is not the mere existence of the mentally ill on the roads which has to be empathized with, it is the pain and the agony within their existence which has to be empathized with, and the emotions left behind within the relatives from whom they have been separated, which has to be empathized with.